hidecode221b/Radia/readme_mac_python.md

 python3 radia_example01.py
 ```
 - The first message appears in the first radia run `"radia.cpython-XX-darwin.so" cannot be opened because the developer cannot be verified.
 Do you want to move to trash?`, then click `Cancel`.
-- The second message appears after the first `macOS cannot verify the developer of "radia.cpython-XX-darwin.so".
+- The second message may appear after the first `"radia.cpython-XX-darwin.so" cannot be opened because the developer cannot be verified.
 Do you want to move to trash?`, then click `Cancel`.
-- Open system settings - security & privacy - security - `allow anyway` to allow opening `radia.cpython-XX-darwin.so` blocked from use because it is not from an identified developer.
+- Open system settings (in Apple menu) - security & privacy - security - `allow anyway` to allow opening `radia.cpython-XX-darwin.so` blocked from use because it is not from an identified developer.
 - The last message appears in the second radia run `macOS cannot verify the developer of "radia.cpython-XX-darwin.so".
-Are you sure you want to open it?`, then click `Open`, and radia shows the results eventually without further verification.
+Are you sure you want to open it?`, then click `Open`, and eventually radia runs without further verification.
 - To display the geometry of objects in macOS, you need additonal modules.
 ```
 pip3 install pyvista